-- ➤ Locally managed tablespace
+- ► Locally managed tablespace

-- ➤ Automatic segment space management
+- ► Automatic segment space management

-- ➤ Automatic local extent management
+- ► Segment space management in undo tablespaces is manual

 Using RAID Configuration

 The use of RAID is transparent to Oracle.
 All the features specific to RAID configurations are handled by the operating system and not by Oracle.